 The San Juan Islands are famous for their Orca whales.
 You bet we’ll set sail to catch a glimpse!
-You’ll kick off you San Juan Island adventure with a guided whale watching tour at sunset.
+You’ll kick off your San Juan Island adventure with a guided whale watching tour at sunset.
 The archipelago is also home to a wide range of wildlife including bald eagles, harbor seals, river otters, Steller sea lions, common minke whales, and Dall’s porpoise.
 In the evening, you can head out to the shoreline for some tide pooling.

 San Juan Island Gamping

-After meeting your newest adventurous gal pals in Friday Harbor on Day 1, you’ll settle into your glamping digs—home sweet home for your first two nights.
+After meeting your newest adventurous gal pals in Friday Harbor on Day 1, you’ll settle into your glamping digs—a home sweet home for your first two nights.
 You will be living like a Wilderness Queen!
 These canvas tents are equipped with all the comforts of home and decks that screams, “Pull up a seat and a cold one.”

 Guided Hiking and Winery Visit on Orcas Island